Distance-based Positive and Unlabeled Learning for Ranking: Introduction

 \section{Introduction}

 Given a query, a collection of items, and supervisory information, producing a ranked list relative to the query is of general interest.
-In particular, learning to rank \cite{liu2009learning} and algorithms from related problem settings \cite{conte2004thirty} have been used to improve popular search engines and recommender systems and, impressively, aid in the identification of human traffickers \cite{fishkind2015vertex}.
+In particular, learning to rank \citep{liu2009learning} and algorithms from related problem settings \citep{conte2004thirty} have been used to improve popular search engines and recommender systems and, impressively, aid in the identification of human traffickers \citep{fishkind2015vertex}.

-When learning to rank, for each training query researchers typically have access to (feature vector, ordinal) pairs that are used to learn an ordinal regressor via fitting a model under a set of probabilistic assumptions \cite{robertson2009probabilistic} or via deep learning techniques \cite{severyn2015learning} that generalize to ranking items for never-before-seen queries.
+When learning to rank, for each training query researchers typically have access to (feature vector, ordinal) pairs that are used to learn an ordinal regressor via fitting a model under a set of probabilistic assumptions \citep{robertson2009probabilistic} or via deep learning techniques \citep{severyn2015learning} that generalize to ranking items for never-before-seen queries.
 A query is an element of a set of possible queries $ Q $ and the items-to-be-ranked are elements of a nomination set $ \mc{N} $.

 In this paper we consider the setting in which, for a given query, we know the dissimilarity (from multiple perspectives) between it and a set of items to be ranked.
 We are also given a set of items known to be similar to the query (positive examples).
 We make no model assumptions.
-Our goal is to leverage the knowledge of the items known to be similar to the query to produce a new dissimilarity tailored to the query that is then useful for nominating items unknown to be similar to the query.
-The new dissimilarity is exactly a linear combination of the different dissimilarites, or representations, of the data and can gainfully be seen as combining representations to improve inference \cite{vogelstein2020general}.
-In the language of graphs: with respect to a specific vertex of interest, and given a set $S$ of important vertices and a collection of dissimilarity measures, we solve an integer linear program that weights those dissimilarities so that the set of points in $S$ are ranked minimally; we then use that learned weighted representation to rank all other vertices.
+Our goal is to leverage the knowledge of the items known to be similar to the query to produce a new dissimilarity tailored to the query.
+The new dissimilarity, which in this paper is exactly a convex combination of the different dissimilarities, is then useful for nominating items unknown to be similar to the query.
+This approach to learning a ranking scheme can gainfully be seen as combining representations to improve inference \citep{vogelstein2020general}.

+In the language of graphs: with respect to a specific vertex of interest $ v^{*} $, and given a set $S$ of important vertices and a collection of dissimilarity measures, we solve an integer linear program that weights those dissimilarities so that the set of points in $S$ are ranked minimally; we then use that learned weighted representation to rank all other vertices.
 In short, we infer an entire ranking from light supervision in the form of the set $S$.